David Bowie gets new Madame Tussauds figure to mark his 75th birthday - pictures

 "We felt privileged to work with him back in the '80s and are just as honoured to work with his estate now to continue the legacy of this truly outstanding music career."

-The new model will be part of the London attraction's new music zone in March 2022
+The new model is part of the London attraction's new music zone, which opens on April 1.

-Ahead of then Madame Tussaud's has shared some previously-unseen photos of Bowie sitting for his original waxwork creation.
+Madame Tussaud's previously shared some previously-unseen photos of Bowie sitting for his original waxwork creation.

 In the images, you can see the artists taking precise measurements of Bowie's face, as well as making sure they perfectly match the colouring of his hair, skin and eyes.